-Inadequate guard Operating without permission Operating at unsafe speed Unguarded hazard Servicing equipment that has power to it Safety device is defective Making a safety device inoperative Tool or equipment defective Using defective equipment Workstation layout is hazardous Using equipment in an unapproved way Unsafe lighting Unsafe lifting Unsafe ventilation Taking an unsafe position or posture Lack of appropriate equipment/tools Unsafe clothing Distraction, teasing, horseplay No training or insufficient training Failure to wear personal protective equipment Other: Failure to use the available equipment/tools Other:
+Inadequate guard Operating without permission Unguarded hazard Safety device is defective Tool or equipment defective Operating at unsafe speed Servicing equipment that has power to it Making a safety device inoperative Using defective equipment Workstation layout is hazardous Using equipment in an unapproved way Unsafe lighting Unsafe lifting Unsafe ventilation Taking an unsafe position or posture Lack of appropriate equipment/tools Distraction, teasing, horseplay Unsafe clothing Failure to wear personal protective equipment No training or insufficient training Failure to use the available equipment/tools Other: Other:

 Was the condition unsafe?

 Why did it occur?

-Were there unsafe acts or conditions reported prior to the incident?
-Yes No Have there been similar incidents/ near misses/illnesses prior to this one?
+Were there unsafe acts or conditions rep Yes No

+Have there been similar incidents/ near misses/illnesses prior to this one? ?
 Yes No

-Step 4: How can future incidents be prevented?
+Step 4: How can future incidents be p revented?

-What changes do you suggest preventing these incident/near miss/illnesses from happening again?
+What changes do you suggest preventing g these incident/near miss/illness es from happening again ?

 Stop this activity Redesign school area Train/enforce policy

-Step 5: Who completed and reviewed l this form?
+Step 5: Who completed and reviewed this form?
 (Please Print)

 Written by: Title:

 Department: Date:

 Names of investigation team members:

 Reviewed by: Title:

 Date: